10 Quick Facts about Christmas in Peru

 - Santurantikuy Market

-This world-famous market has taken place every Christmas Eve in the Plaza de Armas of Cusco for centuries.
+The popular Santurantikuy market in Cusco has taken place every Christmas Eve in the Plaza de Armas of Cusco for centuries.
 Artisans come from all over the country to sell their small crafts in the overly-crowded and exciting market.
 It is said that buying one of the charms is equivalent to making a wish: want to travel in the coming year?
 Buy an airplane charm!
 Looking to get married?
 Just you try and find a figurine as pretty as your “novia”… And so on.

 As the day turns into Christmas Eve night, or “Noche Buena,” shadows lengthen, the temperature drops, and the excitement builds.
 If you need a bit of a pick-me-up after a long day of shopping, or maybe the cold is starting to get to you, stop by one of the street vendors to buy a warm “ponche”!